Robert Ljubičić: AEK Athens

-On 31 January 2024, Ljubičić joined Superleague Greece side AEK Athens for a fee of €4 million, becoming the club's second most expensive acquisition, only behind Orbelín Pineda.
+On 31 January 2024, Ljubičić joined Super League Greece side AEK Athens for a fee of €4 million, becoming the club's second most expensive acquisition, only behind Orbelín Pineda.
 He signed a contract running until the summer of 2029.
-Roughly 20 days later, he scored his first goal in a 3-0 home win against Kifisia.
+Roughly 20 days later, he scored his first goal in a 3–0 home win against Kifisia.

+Loan to LASK

+On 22 July 2026, Ljubičić joined Austrian Bundesliga club LASK on loan.
+A month later, on 25 August, he scored his first goal for the club in a 5–1 victory over Celtic after extra time in the Champions League qualifying play-off round, as the club qualified for the main tournament for the first time in its history.

 International career

 Ljubičić is of Bosnian Croat descent, so he was eligible to represent Austria, Bosnia and Herzegovina and Croatia.
 He was capped for the Croatia U20 team in 2019, but decided to switch allegiances to Austria U21 team in 2020.
 He has not made a senior international debut for either country as of August 2021.

 In November 2022, Ljubičić opted to represent Croatia instead of Austria.

 Style of play

 In Austria, Ljubičić mainly played as a defensive midfielder.
 However, after joining Dinamo Zagreb, head coach Ante Čačić moved him to the position of left-back.
 Initially unwanted position, after half a year with Dinamo, Ljubičić stated that he adapted to the position and now prefers it.